Researchers rediscover an echidna named after David Attenborough

 When a spiny, snouted egg-laying mammal moseyed into the frame of a camera nestled in a remote Indonesian rainforest, researchers found out an ancient echidna species thought to be extinct is very much still alive.

-The rediscovery of Attenborough's long-beaked echidna, named in honor of British naturalist and filmmaker David Attenborough, came during an expedition this past summer led by Oxford University researchers in the craggy Cyclops Mountains of Papua New Guinea — the only place the species is known to have lived.
+The rediscovery of Attenborough's long-beaked echidna, named in honor of British naturalist and filmmaker David Attenborough, came during an expedition this past summer led by Oxford University researchers in the craggy Cyclops Mountains of the Papua province — the only place the species is known to have lived.

 The team spent a month searching for the animal and set up 80 cameras in the field to cover more ground.
 It wasn't until the last day of the expedition that one of the cameras caught the first evidence in more than 60 years proving the existence of the animal.